FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: Ethical Considerations

 Potential risks include over-reliance on automated systems and misinterpretation of the retrieved evidence if used without appropriate human oversight.
 Accordingly, our proposed framework is intended as an assistive tool for analysts, rather than a replacement for professional judgments.
 Overall, beyond risks commonly associated with automated information retrieval systems, we do not anticipate significant negative societal impact.

 \paragraph{Data License}

 All experiments in this work are conducted on publicly available datasets derived from U.S. SEC filings.
-The underlying documents, such as 10-K and 10-Q reports, are released under public disclosure requirements and are freely accessible for research purposes.
+The underlying documents, such as 10-K and 10-Q reports, are released under public disclosure requirements and are freely accessible for research and academic purposes without restriction.

 The FinAgentBench benchmark used in our experiments follows the original data collection and usage terms specified by its authors.
-This work does not redistribute the original filings, nor does it impose additional licensing constraints beyond those associated with the source datasets.
+This work does not redistribute the original filings, nor does it impose additional licensing constraints beyond those associated with the source datasets, and fully adheres to all applicable data usage guidelines and ethical research standards, ensuring transparency, reproducibility, and responsible use of publicly available financial data in academic and applied research settings, while maintaining compliance with legal, regulatory, and institutional requirements governing data access and usage.